UEFA is bringing in a third-tier of European competition that will run concurrently with the current Europa League on a Thursday night.

 The five major European leagues have all been granted one slot in the tournament, but the likes of Belgium, Netherlands, Portugal, and Scotland have received two.

-One team from the Premier League will qualify for the competition, and it looks increasingly likely that it will go to the seventh-placed team.
+One team from the Premier League qualifies for the competition, with Tottenham Hotspur the inaugural members having finished as the league's seventh-placed team.